foxifyjs/events/README.md

 # Events <!-- omit in toc -->

-`@foxify/events` is an EventEmitter alternative for Node.js and browser that has been optimized to be faster than the native version, (why not?!).
+`@foxify/events` is a high performance EventEmitter alternative for Node.js and browser that has been optimized to be faster than the native version, (why not?!).

 [![NPM Version](https://img.shields.io/npm/v/@foxify/events.svg)](https://www.npmjs.com/package/@foxify/events)
 [![TypeScript Version](https://img.shields.io/npm/types/@foxify/events.svg)](https://www.typescriptlang.org)